dzuizz/my-app/blog-content/2024-08-27-how-i-built-this-blog.md

 ---
-title: "How I buit this blog"
+title: "How I built this blog"
 date: "2024-08-27"
 description: "A detailed guide on how I built this blog using Next.js and Tailwind CSS."
 ---